Programme

 A Sovereign & Secure Finland

 As geopolitical tensions rise and data becomes increasingly valuable, industry leaders and policymakers must determine how Europe can stay secure and achieve digital sovereignty.
-What are the crucial steps that must be taken to ensure Norwegian and European data stays secure and accessible?
+What are the crucial steps that must be taken to ensure Finnish and European data stays secure and accessible?
 What are the practical challenges of reducing dependency on foreign tech giants while maintaining service quality for end-users, and how can new regulations and investments shape the future of Europe's digital autonomy?

 Five Data Center Predictions for 2026